Under $25 score: The Stouchi MagSafe Continuity Camera Mount turns your iPhone into a webcam | CNN Underscored

 Why it’s a score

 Turns out, the Stouchi Continuity Camera mount is a great under $25 score.
-Webcams are spendy if you want a decent one, and if you want a good one, you have to sell your firstborn.
+Webcams are pricey if you want a decent one, and if you want a good one, you have to sell your firstborn.
 No, really, there’s a contract and everything.
-But even when you get the best webcams — I’m talking something like the famed 4K Logitech Brio, here — once you get them hooked up, they just aren’t really… that nice.
+But even when you get the best webcams — I’m talking something like the famed 4K Logitech Brio, here — once you get them hooked up, they just aren’t really … that nice.

 Related: MacOS Ventura brings small but significant upgrades to your MacBook or Mac desktop

-There are a couple of things to note, however: the little kickstand on the back is flimsier than the Belkin Continuity Camera mount for MacBooks, and won’t hold my iPhone 13 Pro up at extreme angles, where Belkin’s mount will.
+There are a couple of things to note, however: The little kickstand on the back is flimsier than the Belkin Continuity Camera mount for MacBooks, and won’t hold my iPhone 13 Pro up at extreme angles, where Belkin’s mount will.
 Also, the Stouchi mount is slightly heavier than the Belkin option, making the tipping point before your MacBook screen starts to fall backward ever-so-slightly sooner.
-That’s not ideal, but it’s far from a dealbreaker, especially for 19 bucks.
+That’s not ideal, but it’s far from a deal breaker, especially for 20 bucks.